fernandopalafox/fernandopalafox.github.io/content/writing/summer.md

 The closest way of describing how this felt is melting into the enormity of life[^1].
 And it brought me some immensely cathartic experiences.

-In one of these sits I had a moment of immense emotional release where I learned that it's possible to forgive and love pretty even those that have hurt you the most.
+In one of these sits I had a moment of immense emotional release where I learned that it's possible to forgive and love pretty even those that have hurt you the most.[^2]
 I felt a stream of energy which I can best describe as a moment where I channeled some kind of divine forgiveness.
 I was not under control, and I've never felt anything quite like this, and once it was over it left me in a warm and fuzzy state of understanding and love.
 I wrote a lot about this moment.
 Maybe one day I'll share it on here.

-### Avoidance and strong emotions
-As far as I can remember I tend to wakeup in a pretty terrible mood.
-Every time, particularly when I'm stresesd, I wake up and life seems terrible: like I'm doing the wrong thing, worrying about what people thing of me, etc.
-Now,
-My usual habit is to drown out any emotions by promptly putting on a podcast, eating, or exercising.
-Obviously, this is a bandaid, so I determined to fix it this summer.
-So, every morning I would sit in my bad mood and try to make friends with it.
-Mind you, I was not perfect.
-In fact, many morning I would default to my habitual doomscrolling or distraction of choice.
-But, over time, i got better at welcoming the morning anxiety.
-Almost immediately I realized it wasn't as bad.
-It was just a thought, a feeling, and even though I could tell myself stories about it, I could choose not to follow with it.
-Some of the sits were incredibly intense: heat, sweat, elevated heartrate, even panic!
-I wrote a bit about this HERE.

-### Understanding

-### Books and my spiritual journey

 ### Failure
 Another big one was the avoidance of failure.